Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Bounding the Excess Risk in the Fixed Design

 The first term is the training error term, which is known to us.
-Our task is thus to bound the absolute value of the following quantity, which is defined as the \emph{true optimism complexity}.
+Our task is thus to bound the absolute value of the second one.
+We define the following term as \emph{true optimism complexity}.